GarenKreiz/Geocaching-Journal/README.md

 ## Usage

 * On the geocaching web site, verify that your date format preferences are in numerical form ("MM/DD/YY" not supported)
-* Save locally the content of the web page https://www.geocaching.com/my/logs.aspx?s=1 , for example in file **geocaching_logs.html**.
+* Logs : Save locally the content of the web page https://www.geocaching.com/my/logs.aspx?s=1 , for example in file **geocaching_logs.html**.
 Save it as a plain HTML file.
+* Trackables : Save the page https://www.geocaching.com/my/logs.aspx?s=2
+* Geocaches : on the cache webpage, scroll to the bottom to display all the logs, in the browser, use right-click on the page to inspect the source code, select the HTML tag and copy the outer content then paste it in a local file
 * Run the [processLogs.py](processLogs.py) script to generate an XML file for example **logbook.xml**.
 * It create a directory Logs to save the logs' HTML page before parsing them.
 * Authentication to the geocaching website is necessary to download logs (first use of processLogs, new logs or -r option)